jeffersongoncalves/teamkitv4/README.md

 - `app/Providers/Filament/AppPanelProvider.php`
 - `app/Providers/Filament/PublicPanelProvider.php`

-Alternatively, these settings are also consolidated in the `config/filakit.php` file for easier management.
+Alternatively, these settings are also consolidated in the `config/teamkit.php` file for easier management.

 ### Themes and Colors

-Each panel can have its own color scheme, which can be easily modified in the corresponding Provider files or in the `filakit.php` configuration file.
+Each panel can have its own color scheme, which can be easily modified in the corresponding Provider files or in the `teamkit.php` configuration file.

 ### Configuration File

-The `config/filakit.php` file centralizes the configuration of the starter kit, including:
+The `config/teamkit.php` file centralizes the configuration of the starter kit, including:

 - Panel routes
 - Middleware for each panel